NalianAchei2020/math-magicians/README.md

 # 📖 Math_Magicians <a name="about-project"></a>

-"Math_Magicians" is a calculator projects that help users to calculate when solving mathematical promblems.
+"Math_Magicians" is a calculator project that help users to calculate when solving mathematical problems.

 _[Math_Magicians]_ is React project